-Common conditions affecting dancers include ankle sprain, Achilles tendinopathy (overuse injury causing pain in the Achilles tendon), Achilles tendon rupture, plantar fasciitis (the most common cause of heel pain), inflammation of the big toe tendon, and fractures of the foot and ankle.
+According to an orthopaedic surgeon, common conditions affecting dancers include ankle sprain, Achilles tendinopathy (overuse injury causing pain in the Achilles tendon), Achilles tendon rupture, plantar fasciitis (the most common cause of heel pain), inflammation of the big toe tendon, and fractures of the foot and ankle.

 Although these represent a diverse group of foot and ankle conditions, dance injuries usually happen in one of two ways.

 Acute injuries such as ankle sprains and fractures are associated with a single traumatic event.
 Chronic injuries such as Achilles tendinopathy are due to overuse and degeneration.

 What I find common in the dancers I treat is that many of them try to persist with dancing despite their symptoms.
 They have a "the show must go on" mentality.